mallasiddharthreddy/multimodal-summarizer-ai/README.md

 2) Processing:

-2.1) Audio is transcribed using Whisper
+- Audio is transcribed using Whisper

-2.2) Text is split into chunks (if long)
+- Text is split into chunks (if lengthy)

-3) Summarization: Selected model (BART/PEGASUS/T5) generates summaries
+3) Summarization: Selected model generates summaries

-4) Evaluation: Metrics are computed:
+4) Evaluation: Two key metrics are computed:

-4.1) ROUGE-1 and ROUGE-L

-4.2) Cosine Similarity (TF-IDF)
+- Cosine Similarity (TF-IDF)

-4.3) BERTScore
+- BERTScore (F1)

-5) Sentiment Analysis: Basic polarity detection using TextBlob
+5) Sentiment Analysis: Performed using TextBlob

-6) Export: Generates and downloads a PDF summary report
+6) Export: PDF report is generated for download